zecoo/freebase_structure/readme.md

 1. I store the `mid2name.txt` into mysql using `txt2sql.py`.
 2. Searching from FB15K for relations intuitionaly via `get_relations_by_keyword,py`

-Terminaly the demo loos like:
+Terminaly the demo looks like:
 ```
 Keyword to search: Wuhan
 <Wuhan> administrative_division <Hubei>